VisualText/py-package-nlpengine/README.md

 ## <span style='color:orange'>Installation</span>

-### Future Installation (waiting for approval)
+### Installation

-NLPPlus should eventually be installable from PyPI using pip, at which point you can simply run:
+NLPPlus can be installed using pip:

     pip install nlpplus

-### Installing By Downloading the Package (currently the only method)
+### Installing By Downloading the Package Manually

-For the moment, you can find the installable "wheel" files under each release in the [Releases page](https://github.com/VisualText/py-package-nlpengine/releases/).
+You can find the installable "wheel" files under each release in the [Releases page](https://github.com/VisualText/py-package-nlpengine/releases/).
 Choose the correct version for your platform and Python version based